Emergency Management (EM) Consulting

 Staff must be orientated and trained in their assigned responsibilities during an emergency based on the Hazard Vulnerability Analysis.
 The use of job action sheets and checklists to assist staff members could be instituted.
 Cross training of personnel to perform other than normal duties during an emergency is an important consideration.
 An example of this would be using accounting people as patient transporters.

 Hospitals must find alternative means to provide potable and non-potable water, sanitation, fuel and electricity.
 Memorandums of understanding and/or relationships with suppliers and emergency managers of community can enhance implementation of this process in a time of crisis.

 Fundamentally, protecting life and prevention of disability is the goal of emergency management.
 A process for swift triage of those patients able to be discharged should be in place.
 Management of the treatment of patients should include attention to the special needs population as well as the personal hygiene and sanitation.
 The ability to scale back non-critical operations or elective procedures to open up space and personnel for the emergency is critical.
 Hospitals must be able to create a scalable response to meet the needs of the emergency.

-TSIG Consulting, Inc. (TSIG) specializes in documentation review, by critiquing key and essential documents related to Emergency Preparedness.
+TSIG Consulting, a Division of the Greeley Company.
+(TSIG) specializes in documentation review, by critiquing key and essential documents related to Emergency Preparedness.
 Our highly trained staff can review your documentation and provide comments, and suggestions; we can help develop new documents that reflect the nuances of the new standards.
 TSIG resources can be used by your institution during the “tabletop” exercises to monitor or participate during the drills to develop better outcomes.
 Finally, we can provide training for your staff in preparation for an actual incident.